Executive Director, Coalition Against Major Diseases

 Prior to his election to Congress, Mr. Greenwood served six years in the Pennsylvania General Assembly (1981-86) and six years in the Pennsylvania Senate (1987-1992).
 Mr. Greenwood graduated from Dickinson College in 1973 with a BA in Sociology.
 From 1977 until 1980, he worked as a caseworker with abused and neglected children at the Bucks County Children and Youth Social Service Agency.
 Mr. Greenwood is married with three children and resides in Upper Makefield, Pennsylvania.

-Mr. Jeffery Jacob is the principal of Tucson Pharma Ventures LLC, an Arizona-based biopharmaceutical development, consulting and investment firm.
+Mr. Jeffrey Jacob is the CEO of Cancer Prevention Pharmaceuticals, a development stage company pioneering preventative therapeutics in oncology.
+He is also the principal of Tucson Pharma Ventures LLC, an Arizona-based biopharmaceutical development, consulting and investment firm.
 Throughout his career, Mr. Jacob has created technology-based startup companies and supported the expansion of existing companies in both the physical and life sciences.
-He currently serves as the CEO of Cancer Prevention Pharmaceuticals, a development stage company pioneering preventative therapeutics in oncology.
 Mr. Jacob is a founding board member and previously served as the Chief Program Officer of Critical Path Institute (C-Path); he was responsible for creating C-Path’s business plan and initial programs.
-On behalf of C-Path, Mr. Jacob currently serves as Interim President of the National Biosignature Laboratory initiative, which aims to create analytical standards for biomarkers and assays used in healthcare research.

 Between 1987 and 2004, Mr. Jacob worked with Research Corporation Technologies (RCT), most recently as its Senior Vice President.
 During this time, he led the transformation of the company from a patent development and licensing organization to an early stage technology incubation and venture development firm.
 Mr. Jacob has a master’s degree in engineering and a master’s degree in Technology and Policy from the Massachusetts Institute of Technology.